♫ Listening to: Grizzly Bear by All Girl Summer Fun Band ♫

 Unroll one of the rolls completely.

 Cut it into 4 even length pieces.
-I use scissors to do this, but you can use a knife or whatever.
+I use scissors to cut the cinnamon roll dough, but you can use a knife or whatever.

 Re-roll each of those 4 pieces into 4 mini cinnamon rolls.
 These will be your ears.

-Repeat those steps with another cinnamon roll so you end up with 6 ears (you’ll have some leftover that you can just roll up and bake with the bears).
+Repeat those steps with another cinnamon roll so you end up with 6 mini cinnamon roll ears (you’ll have some leftover that you can just roll up and bake with the bears).

 Set the 3 whole cinnamon rolls onto the baking sheet.
 These are the bear heads.